 An operating segment is a component of the Company that engages in business activities from which it may earn revenues and incur expenses.
 All operating segments' operating results are regularly reviewed by the Company's CEO (the chief operating decision maker) to make decisions about resources to be allocated to the segment and assess its performance, and for which discrete financial information is available.

 The Company operates in Canada and the United States.
 The Company operates in the retail of tea and related tea-products.
-The Company operates in two operating segments, Canada and the United States.
-For reporting purposes, these two segments meet the aggregation criteria to be reported as one, as Canada and the United States sell similar products, have similar types of customers, and similar distribution channels.
+The Company operates in two reporting segments, Canada and the United States.